 If you experience an increase or reduction in the percentage of your appointment, (such as 50% to 100%, 80% to 90%, or 100% to 75%), some of your benefits will be affected, others will not.
 Only the benefits that are related to salary will be affected if you have a percentage change of appointment.
 This means that life insurance, disability, retirement, vacation, sick leave, and social security will be affected.
 Health and dental insurance contributions are not affected by salary.

-If an individual accepts a change of classification that moves them from one employment group, Faculty and Professional and Scientific to Merit or reverse, then the individual must change their benefit selections.
+If an individual accepts a change of classification that moves them to a new employment group with a different benefits package, then the individual must change their benefit selections.
 A change of this type requires that the benefits of the person at their current position must terminate the end of the month of that position change.
 The benefits for the new position take over the first of the next month.
 Individuals will be required to go through a new orientation meeting because the benefits are different.

-Benefits are available to individuals who have a regular and 50% time or greater appointment.
-If your position changes from temporary to regular or vice versa, you will either be eligible for or lose your benefits.
+Benefits are available to individuals who have a regular, 50% time or greater appointment.
+Changes from temporary to regular or vice versa will impact benefit eligibilty.